memph1024/swapdex-documentation/docs/troubleshooting/02-Glossary.md

 ---

 ## **SDX**
-The native coin for SwapDex.
+The native coin for SwapDEX.
 SDX serves three purposes: network governance (allowing them to vote on-chain upgrades and other exceptional events), general operation (rewarding good actors and punishing bad actors), and bonding.

 ---